vikabelinschi/TMPS/Structural/README.md

 ```

 ### Decorator
-The decorator in my code has the role to add options to the beverages.
+The decorator in my code has the role to add options to the beverage classes.
 So now,the client may choose if he wants lemon in the water,
 coffee with milk or sugar in the tea.

+Decorator.py
 ```python
 class WithSugar:
   def __init__(self, Tea):